Dhruvik91/ScaleTech/README.md

 # ScaleTech

-This repo is for collabrative project for a blog website for ScaleTech.
+This repo is for collaborative project for a blog website for ScaleTech.
 In this project we are making an full stack website with following features:

  - home page
  - login page